-These three bits are used to setup the value on the internal CCRP 3-bit register, which are then compared with the internal counter's highest three bits.
-The result of this comparison can be selected to clear the internal counter if the STOCCLR bit is set to zero.
-Setting the STOCCLR bit to zero ensures that a compare match with the CCRP values will reset the internal counter.
+bit 2~0 STORP2~ STORPO: STM CCRP 3-bit register, compared with the STM Counter bit 9~bit 7 to zero ensures that a compare match with the CCRP values will reset the internal counter.
 As the CCRP bits are only compared with the highest three counter bits, the compare values exist in 128 clock cycle multiples.
 Clearing all three bits to zero is in effect allowing the counter to overflow at its maximum value.